kovan-testnet/config/README.md

 After configuring, you probably want to acquire some Kovan Ether.
 To do so, follow the [faucet guide](https://github.com/kovan-testnet/faucet).

+⚠️  If you're deploying with truffle, set the `gas` for the network to something less than Kovan's block limit of `4700000`.

 ## Non-Authorities (Regular Users)

 Most users who want to interact with the Kovan chain simply need to run parity with the correct chain config: